nikolaAV/Modern-Cpp/concept (pceudo)/enable_if_overloading/README.md

      // common case
    }
 ```
 Note, while the same amount of code is required in this form, the declaration is moved from the function parameter (see the previous) list to the template parameter list.
-The template parameter is not a type, it's a value (`nullprt`) of pointer to type deduced by `std::enable_if`.
+The template parameter is not a type, it's a value (`nullprt`) of pointer to an object of type deduced by `std::enable_if`.

 ## Further informations